devicetree-org/devicetree-specification/source/devicetree-basics.rst

    The *name* property is a string specifying the name of the node.
 This property is deprecated, and its use is not recommended.
 However, it might be used in older non-|spec|-compliant devicetrees.
-Operating system should determine a node’s name based on the *name* component of the node name (see section :ref:`sect-node-names`).
+Operating system should determine a node’s name based on the *node-name* component of the node name (see section :ref:`sect-node-names`).

 device_type (deprecated)